 First, here’s what their son, Capt.
 Humayun Saqib Muazzam Khan, did for America, as per the citation that his parents received from the US Army…..

 In 2004, Khan was assigned to the 201st Forward Support Battalion, 1st Infantry Division in Vilseck, Germany, when he was deputed to Iraq.

 Three months into his tour of duty in Iraq, on June 8 near Baqubah, Khan was inspecting a guard post when they observed a taxicab approaching too quickly, raising concerns that it was going to ram the guard rails and detonate an explosive device.
 Ordering his subordinates away from the vehicle, Khan ran forward 10–15 steps to the taxi to caution it to slow down.

 His suspicions turned out to be well founded.
-The car turned out not to be just another taxi.
-It was in fact driven by a suicide bomber and had been rigged with a powerful remote-controlled explosive device which went off the moment Khan came close.
+At the wheel was a suicide bomber and the car had been rigged with a powerful remote-controlled explosive device that went off the moment Khan came close.
 He caught the blast before it could reach the gates or the nearby mess hall where hundreds of soldiers were eating breakfast.

 By that single act of bravery, Capt.
 Humayun Khan probably saved 100-200 Americans that day.
 He rests at the Arlington National Cemetery, in Virginia, USA.
 That he has not been cited for the Medal of Honor for his heroic act of sacrifice is inexplicable.
 (Not that it matters to someone who is dead).

 For those interested to lay flowers there, the location of his grave is identified below….

 DATE OF DEATH: 06/08/2004